reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

-Traditionally, Spring MVC bundles *Tomcat* server for servlet stack applications whereas Spring WebFlux bundles *Reactor Netty* by default for reactive stack applications.
+Traditionally, Spring MVC uses the *Tomcat* server for servlet stack applications whereas Spring WebFlux uses *Reactor Netty* by default for reactive stack applications.

-*Reactor Netty* is an asynchronous, event-driven network application framework built out of Netty server which provides non-blocking and backpressure-ready network engines for HTTP, TCP and UDP clients and servers.
+*Reactor Netty* is an asynchronous, event-driven network application framework built out of Netty server which provides non-blocking and backpressure-ready network engines for HTTP, TCP, and UDP clients and servers.

 Spring WebFlux automatically configures Reactor Netty as the default server but if we want to override the default configuration, we can simply do that by defining them under server prefix.